Palau Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of most countries can enter Palau without a pre-arranged visa and receive a tourist entry permit upon arrival
+Citizens of these countries can enter Palau without obtaining a visa in advance for tourism purposes.

 Includes

-United States United Kingdom Canada Australia New Zealand Japan South Korea Taiwan Singapore Malaysia All EU member states Philippines Thailand Hong Kong Switzerland Norway Iceland
+United States United Kingdom Canada Australia New Zealand European Union member states Japan South Korea Singapore Taiwan Israel Philippines

 Arrival Process